-There are twelve public access computers in the main part of the library, eight computers in the children’s section, four computers in the Young Adult section, and two computers dedicated to accessing the library catalog.
+There are fourteen public access computers in the main part of the library, four computers in the young adult section, six computers and six Early Literacy Stations in the children’s section.
+We have five iPad Library Catalog stations throughout the library.
 The library computers are networked to color printers.
-The library has three scanners for public use; two that are connected to PCs and one that scans directly to your flash drive.
-Fax service is available for a small fee, as well as, a black and white copier.
+The library has scanners for public use, as well as, a black and white copier.
+Fax service is available for a small fee.

 The Library is a wireless hotspot providing Internet access for users with wireless-enabled devices.
 The wireless network is not connected to the library’s printers.
 The entry lobby has a café area where patrons can enjoy refreshments while using the wireless Internet access.
 Anti-virus, security and privacy protection is the responsibility of the user.
 The Library has an Internet Access Policy and a Wireless Internet Usage Policy in place.

-The Library offers a collection of books, magazines, CDs, DVDs and games, over 59,000 items, for the public.
-In addition, there are a number of electronic resources available.
-EBooks, audiobooks, magazines and songs can be accessed or downloaded from the Digital section of the FPPL website.
-There are a number of interactive online resources to support learning on the Learning section of the FPPL website.
+The Library offers a collection of books, magazines, CDs, DVDs, video games, LaunchPad tablets, and ukuleles, over 60,000 items, for the public to borrow.
+In addition, there are a number of electronic resources available. eBooks, audiobooks, magazines, comics, movies, and music can be accessed or downloaded from the Digital section of the library website.
+There are a number of interactive online resources to support learning on the Learning section of the library website.
 If you need to do research, we offer a wide range of databases that include but are not limited to literary criticism, car repair, full text magazines, antique prices.
 Please explore the Research section of the website to discover the amazing amount of information the Florham Park Public Library is making available for you.

-The Friends of the Library have provided funds for Museums Passes and Nooks.
-Your family can visit the American Museum of Natural History, the Morris Museum, and The Stickley Museum at Craftsman Farms with a pass from the Library.
+The Friends of the Library have provided funds for Museum Passes, LaunchPads, and Nooks.
+Your family can visit the American Museum of Natural History, Imagine That, the Morris Museum, and The Storm King Art Center with a pass from the library.
+Find out more about borrowing a pass and check availability on our Museum Pass web page.
 There are three Nooks loaded with over 125 titles that may be checked out.